PhoenixPan/Algorithm/RedBlackTree.md

 1. When to change the color only;
 2. When to change the color and rotate;

+1. If both parent and uncle are red, simple make them black and the grandparent red (black in case of root node);

 # Java Implementation:
 ## Node
 ```